 Some of these efforts will already be expected of you at work, for example, attending networking events.
 Other efforts, such as building a website, are a bonus but not compulsory.

 Maybe you want to become known for a particular thing, maybe you have great people skills and can take on tasks that others don’t want.
 Your brand is ultimately how people see you, both internally and externally.
-Being in control of that and how you build it over time requires work, it won’t just happen by accident (of if it does, you won’t like the outcome).
+Being in control of that and how you build it over time requires work, it won’t just happen by accident ( if it does, you won’t like the outcome).

 GET STARTED BUILDING YOUR PERSONAL BRAND